-Before you migrate your site, take a backup.
-This applies whatever your hosting environment.
+Before you move a WordPress site from one host to another, take a backup.
+This applies any hosting environment.
 Use your backup plugin or your hosting provider’s dashboard to create a backup of your old site and store it somewhere safe – not on your hosting server.

 Create the New Site

 You’ll need to create a new, empty site (without WordPress installed) in the new location for your site.

 You can then import your files into that site.
 Remember, don’t install WordPress.